macadmins/sofa/README.md

 Hello 👋,

 **SOFA** supports MacAdmins by efficiently tracking and surfacing information on updates for macOS and iOS.
-It consists of a machine-readable feed and user-friendly web interface, providing continously up-to-date information on XProtect data, OS updates, and the details bundled in those releases.
+It consists of a machine-readable feed and user-friendly web interface, providing continuously up-to-date information on XProtect data, OS updates, and the details bundled in those releases.

 Updated automatically via GitHub Actions, the SOFA feed is a dynamic, centralized, and accessible source of truth.
 It can be self-hosted, giving you complete assurances as to the provenance of the data your fleet and coworkers can consume.
 The goal is to streamline the monitoring of Apple's software releases, thereby boosting security awareness and administrative efficiency.